Health & Wellness

 If your pup has recently been prescribed Revolution or it’s a medication you want to ask your vet about, you’re in the right place.
 Here’s everything you need to know about Revolution.

-Dogs begin Revolution treatments when they’re around 6 weeks old or older, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Dogs begin Revolution treatments when they’re around 6 weeks old or older, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Generally, dogs should take a heartworm preventative monthly for their entire lives, she adds.

 Revolution is a topical product, meaning that it’s applied to a dog’s skin (usually on their back between their shoulder blades), Dr. McCullough explains.
 While applying Revolution to a dog’s skin, you should avoid letting it touch your skin (and wash your hands after applying!) because it can cause skin and eye irritation, hives and skin redness in humans.